 These are designed for a 3” EZ-Vue binder.
 Slip them into the cover and the spine for an instant professional look.
 If you use the MSWord version you can customize them.
 The cover page can also be used as the title page for a disposable portfolio.

 I love to quote the law on documents I submit to the school district.
 It’s a reminder to everyone what the law actually says.
 It makes it clear that I know the law and intend to comply with it.
 This is a one-page summary of the parts of the PA law that relate to the end-of-year paperwork, including the evaluation, contents of the portfolio, definition of “appropriate education”, instructional time required, and the required subjects.
-This file has two pages, each with a different version: one with the elementary required subjects, the other with the secondary ones.
+Updated to reflect the October 2014 changes to the home education law.

 Version one and version two are both in .doc format.
 You will need to fill in your own information and modify them to fit your own situation, but they should give you a good start.
 Be sure to save your final version on your computer, so you can use it to create a new one next year.